venura9/venura9/README.md

 ### Hi there 👋

+- 💼 My day job: Does everything cloud, mainly Azure.
+- 📫 How to reach me: https://www.linkedin.com/in/venura9/
+- 🌏 I have travelled and lived in: 🇱🇰🇦🇺🇰🇪🇸🇬🇮🇳🇲🇻🇰🇭🇹🇭
 <!--

 **venura9/venura9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: